diveshlunker/BloodX/README.md

 Import the Sql file within the sql directory in PHP My Admin and the database and all the tables will be created.
 <br><hr>
 <h1><b>Contribute</b></h1>
-This website is under development and any contibution will be appreciated.
+This website is under development and any contibution will be appreciated.<br>
 Any issues found can be submitted and it will be responded soon.